scatrin/sep-22-developers/rlubos-cracow.md

 ### Hello World
  - This change was made with github editor.
+ - Some extra changes.

 ### Goodbye World
- - entry1
+ - entry1 :beer:
- - entry2 :beer:
+ - entry2
  - entry3